Hop-Count Based Self-Supervised Anomaly Detection on Attributed Networks: Experiments

 \textbf{Drop Ratio $R$.} We fix classes $C$ and sampling ratio $S$ to 5 and 0.3 respectively.
 Then we monitor the anomaly performance by ranging drop ratio $R$ from 0 t 0.5 on BlogCatalog, Flickr and ACM datasets.
 The results are showed in Fig.~\ref{fig:parameters} (the first row).

-From the results, we can see that removing a few edges with low similarity is beneficial to detect anomalies.
+From the results, we can see that removing a few edges with low similarity is beneficial in detecting anomalies.
 Specifically, the experiments show that the performance of anomaly detection increases greatly on BlogCatalog and Flickr datasets when a few edges are removed.
 However, it is not encouraged to remove a large amount of edges since the performance of anomaly detection has slightly decreased when a large amount of edges are removed.

 \textbf{Classes $C$.} We set drop ratio $R$ and sampling ratio $S$ to 0.2 and 0.3 respectively.
 The classes $C$ varies from 2 to 7.
-Experiments are made on BlogCatalog, Flickr and ACM networks and the results are showed in Fig.~\ref{fig:parameters} (the second row).
+Experiments are done on BlogCatalog, Flickr and ACM networks and the results are showed in Fig.~\ref{fig:parameters} (the second row).

 From the figures, we can see that the performance of anomaly detection is improved with the increase of the classes $C$, especially on Flickr and BlogCatalog datasets.
-The improvement suggests that the global information is beneficial to the anomaly detection since the more classes $C$, the more global information are used.
+The improvement suggests that the global information is beneficial to anomaly detection since the more classes $C$, the more global information is used.

 \textbf{Sampling Ratio $S$.} We fix hyper-parameters $R$ and $C$ to 0.2 and 5 respectively.
-The we set sampling ratio $S$ varying from 0.1 to 1.0.
-Experiments are made on BlogCatalog, Flickr and ACM networks.
+We set sampling ratio $S$ varying from 0.1 to 1.0.
+Experiments are done on BlogCatalog, Flickr and ACM networks.
 The results are showed in Fig.~\ref{fig:parameters} (the third row).

-From the results, we can see that the performance of detecting anomaly is insensitive to sampling ratio $S$.
+From the results, we can see that the performance of detecting anomalies is insensitive to sampling ratio $S$.